-- How does it feel to be in the Skyspace?
-Is it warm or cold?
-Do you feel relaxed, nervous, calm or excited?

 - How does the stone feel against your skin?

 - What do you notice about your surroundings?

 Wake up your senses.

 What does it look like?

 What does it smell like?

 What can you hear?

 What do you feel?

 - How do your surroundings affect how you feel?

-- Manufaci tana tana tana - What kind of surroundings make you feel relaxed? - How do you think our surroundings might affect our sleep? - What do you think helps in your bedroom for you to feel tired and ready to sleep?
+- What kind of surroundings make you feel relaxed? - How do you think our surroundings might affect our sleep? - What do you think helps in your bedroom for you to feel tired and ready to sleep?